 But some people, it seems, spend more time choosing an outfit than assessing the state of their future home.

-According to new research from insurer LV=, those who have bought a place this year will spend £4,205 on average fixing problems they failed to identify before moving in.
+According to research from insurer LV= in 2014, those who have bought a place will spend £4,205 on average fixing problems they failed to identify before moving in.

 Blocked pipes, faulty electrics and damaged drains